JeremieLitzler/journal/docs/posts/2022-04-20-three-types-of-heap-see-how-they-work-and-the-compost-they-make-charles-dowding/README.md

 ---
 title: Three Types of Heap, see how they work and the compost they make, by Charles Dowding
-description: this articles contain my notes from the vlog by Charles Dowding
+description: This articles contain my notes from the vlog by Charles Dowding
 date: 2022-04-20
 heroImage: '/images/2022-04-20-three-types-of-heap-for-compost.webp'
 heroAlt: 'Cover of the vlog from Youtube and Charles Dowding'